About the Band

 In 1972 the band played at the funerals of both Willard Fraser and Bill Flockhart and again began charting a slightly different course as Hack turned the pipe majorship over to Jim Burns, a local piper famous for his handlebar mustache.
 In those years, the band organized a separate “for profit” wing under Burns called The Rimrock Scottish to try to resolve an ongoing conflict with the Billings Caledonian Society as to where the money the band received for performances should go.
 Burns left the area in 1977 and the Rimrock Scottish dissolved.
 The pipe major position of the Caledonian band was taken on by John Stewart, the first of the younger generation of Bill Flockhart’s students to lead the band.

 In 1980 Jim Morrison, another of Flockhart’s students from the sixties, took over.
 With considerable help from former P/M Hack Phillips, he raised the standards for the pipe section and reorganized the drummers.
 Hack, having become interested in tenor drumming, scoured the Northwest for input and proceeded to establish a crack tenor section.
 In 1985 the band formally separated itself from the Billings Caledonian Society and was incorporated as the “Caledonian Pipes and Drums of Billings, Montana, Ltd”.
 In 1995, Jenni Stewart became the first female pipe major.
 Jenni had learned pipes from Jim Burns and had first played in the band at age 13.
 Jenni was followed by Steve Cashel in 1997, Oscar Thompson and Jan Dalbey jointly in 1998, and Oscar Thompson in 1999.
 Oscar was one of Bill Flockhart’s original students, beginning his piping lessons in 1959 and traveling with Bill to piping schools and competitions all over the country in the early sixties.
 In 2003 Donell Small took on the job of Pipe Major until 2018 and John Anevski was voted in as the new pipe major.
+Currently as of 2024, Johnny Ramsey, who has been the pipe major for the competing pipers since 2022 and joint pipe major with John Anevski, is now sole Pipe Major for the whole band.

 Today, the Caledonian Pipes and Drums is a non-profit corporation which has outlived the Caledonian Society which parented it and continues in its mission to preserve the Scottish legacy of Eastern Montana passed down by Bill Flockhart and other early pipers, a tradition which has been alive now in Montana for five generations.
 The band offers free piping and drumming lessons to all those interested and plays numerous parades and public appearances throughout the year.
-The band currently numbers over 20 people of all ages of whom 16 are pipers, 6 are drummers and several students in various stages of learning their instruments.
+The band currently numbers over 20 people of all ages of whom 16 are pipers, 6 are drummers and there are also several students in various stages of learning their instruments.